adolfintel/TDF/README.md

 #### Game controller not detected/not working
 * Wine has built-in support for Xbox and Dualshock controllers, but you may have to add some udev rules to allow your user permissions to use them.
 If you're on an Arch-based distro, the `game-devices-udev` package on the AUR will take care of most models, otherwise, [this article will help](https://wiki.archlinux.org/title/Gamepad) users of all distros

+#### TDF no longer starts after being copied/moved to an external drive or syncing through cloud to another computer
+* To transfer a TDF instance, you should use the archive feature instead, it's faster and more reliable
+* If you're using syncthing to keep a TDF instance synced between PCs, you need to set that folder to sync and send extended attributes on all your machines.
+This is a bad idea though, a much better thing to do would be to only sync the saved games folder inside that TDF instance
+* If you moved a TDF instance to an NTFS, exFAT or god forbid a FAT32 drive, or any other file system that doesn't support UNIX permissions and symlinks, you're out of luck and I told you so in the beginning of this document.
+Recover your saved games from `zzprefix` and start over with a new TDF instance

 ## Building TDF
 The TDF build scripts are designed to download the latest version of each component in TDF, build what needs to be compiled from source and create a `template-YYYYMMDD.tar.zst` ready to extract and use.